Case Study: How Editor Matt Carter Used Filmsupply to Elevate a Nas Music Video

 Nas_collage

 Editor Matt Carter (of Final Cut NYC) has an impressive portfolio.
-He’s worked with award-winning artists like Jon Batiste, J. Cole, and A$AP Ferg.
-He’s garnered acclaim for memorable projects like “Follow The Forum: Breakers” for Adidas, the “Split” music video for Lil Yachty, and the crowdsourced And Now We’re Here (For New York).
+He’s worked with award-winning artists like Jon Batiste, J. Cole, and A$AP Ferg—as well as garnered acclaim for memorable projects like “Follow The Forum: Breakers” for Adidas, the “Split” music video for Lil Yachty, and the crowdsourced And Now We’re Here (For New York).

-His favorite projects are the ones where directors place a great deal of trust in his process and allow him the creative freedom to go with his intuitive decisions.
+His favorite projects are the ones where directors place trust in his process and allow him the creative freedom to go with his intuitive decisions.

 “Editors can bring a ton to the table, especially when a lot of the current creative that I see is creating an energy, setting a tone, or finding a story in various footage,” Carter says.